-(For your information: DPI will not allow indirect costs to be taken for a prior year after the DPI financial books are closed; should the audit suggest indirect costs were taken from a prior year, you must contact the Assistant Director, School Nutrition Division, to report this unallowable use of Federal School Nutrition funds.
-The division's contact information is shown in Page 1 of this supplement.)
+(For your information: DPI will not allow indirect costs to be taken for a prior year after the DPI financial books are closed; should the audit suggest indirect costs were taken from a prior year, you must contact the Senior Director, Office of School Nutrition, to report this unallowable use of Federal School Nutrition funds.
+The agency contact information is shown in Page 1 of this supplement.)